 First, remove the flange nuts on the inner side of the bogie base, but leave the bolts in their holes.
 They will be used in a later stage of the assembly.

-Fit the wheels and the spacer sleeves to the anti-tip plate.
-Repeat the assembly on the other anti-tip plate.
+Fit the anti-tip plate to the bogie base.
+Repeat this on the other side of the machine.